 Hammer Tone and Playing Action:

-Stiff Versus Flexible
+Hammer Shafts: Stiff Versus Flexible

 Hammers with stiff shafts, usually wood, are good for playing the widest variety of percussion techniques.
 All else being equal, they produce a tone that is more “thumpy” than flexible hammers, although head weight also plays a part.
 There is a greater amount of percussive “noise” relative to musical pitch.
 Some players like this percussive effect.
 Early American hammers were mostly semi-flexible.
-But I developed and introduced stiff hammers around 1970 because of their advantages with some percussion and bounce techniques, and they have been popular with many builders and players since.
+But I developed and introduced stiff hammers around 1970 because of their advantages with some percussion and bounce techniques, and they have been popular with American players ever since.

 Tone is even influenced by the width and thickness of the striking surface.
 For my dulcimers I prefer a relatively wide, thin surface which tunes the heads in a way that promotes a slightly warmer and less sharp tone.
 A softer playing touch will also trend in that sound direction, but there are times when you just have to hit that dulcimer hard and play loud!
 Again, a softer pad will lessen the sharper tone of narrow hammers.